 Preparing Your Vehicle

 Proper vehicle setup makes solo loading significantly easier.
-You'll need crossbars rated for your kayak's weight, plus padding or a rack system to protect both boat and car.
+You will need crossbars rated for your kayak's weight, plus padding or a rack system to protect both boat and car.

 Essential Equipment Checklist: